AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-obfuscation.md

 ---
 description: The contents of the entire modifiers part of request string, including the optional lock suffix may be obscured by applying standard base64 encoding.
-seo-description: The contents of the entire modifiers part of request string, including the optional lock suffix may be obscured by applying standard base64 encoding.
-seo-title: Request obfuscation
 solution: Experience Manager
 title: Request obfuscation
-uuid: 59b12a78-c4ba-4b6d-97bc-63150298ed73
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---